alongidron/molgurath_Lore/character/overlords/Isyra.md

 From time to time, she allowed herself brief breaks—often to help Elyxara care for her children—but beyond that, Isyra remained distant from the events that unfolded across the realms.
 Years passed in near silence.

 Then one day, Velmora came to her.
-She revealed her intention to free the Ice Lord and warned Isyra that his mind might not survive his imprisonment.
+She revealed her intention to free Urmeth and warned Isyra that his mind might not survive his imprisonment.
 She would need Isyra’s help if he lost himself.

 Isyra agreed.

-When the Ice Lord was finally freed, it was Isyra who stood beside him, guiding him back to himself before madness could take hold.
+When Urmeth was finally freed, it was Isyra who stood beside him, guiding him back to himself before madness could take hold.
 Together, they rebuilt his frozen kingdom, restoring what had been broken by time and loss.

 And through this act—through strength, patience, and resolve—Isyra reclaimed everything she had once lost.